sabahtalateh/gic/readme.md

 ### Add

 To add component use `gic.Add` from `init` function.
 If called from another function `gic.Add` will panic.
-Checked with `runtime.Caller`.
+Checked with `runtime.Caller`. (see: https://github.com/sabahtalateh/gic/blob/main/tests/example/internal/greeter.go)

 ```go
 package internal